icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [TemplateTo](https://templateto.com) - Auto-Generate PDF/TXT documents from reusable templates with our drop-and-drop editor and simple API.
 The free plan comes with 450 PDFs/month and three templates.
   * [TinyMCE](https://www.tiny.cloud) - rich text editing API.
 Core features are free for unlimited usage.
   * [Treblle](https://www.treblle.com) - Treblle helps teams build, ship, and govern APIs.
 With advanced API log aggregation, observability, docs, and debugging.
 You get all features for free, but there is a limit of up to 250k requests per month on the free tier.
+  * [UniRateAPI](https://unirateapi.com) – Real-time exchange rates for 590+ currencies and crypto.
+Unlimited API calls on the free plan, perfect for developers and finance apps.
   * [Webhook Store](https://www.openwebhook.io) - Tool for storing third-party webhooks and debug them on localhost (ngrok style).
 Open source and self-hostable.
 Free personal domain *username*.github.webhook.store, free public domains *anything*.webhook.store.
   * [Weights & Biases](https://wandb.ai) — The developer-first MLOps platform.
 Build better models faster with experiment tracking, dataset versioning, and model management.
 Free tier for personal projects only, with 100 GB of storage included.
   * [wit.ai](https://wit.ai/) — NLP for developers.